differenz-system/Addressbook_iOS_SwiftUI/README.md

 The app does the following:
 1. **Login:**
-    - User can login via facebook or email/password.
+    - User can login via email/password.
 2. **Home:**
     - It will list all the saved contacts.
     - It has the option to add a new contact on the top right.